easylauncher/docs.encorastream.com/docs/docs/troubleshooting.md

 ## Overview

-This troubleshooting guide provides systematic approaches to diagnose and resolve common issues in the Encora Stream platform.
+This troubleshooting guide provides systematic approaches to diagnose and resolve common issues in the {{ site.product_name }} platform.
 For each issue, we provide possible causes, debugging steps, and resolution procedures.

 ## Common Issues Reference